dianjuar/Adopcion-Libre/wp-content/plugins/register-plus-redux/readme.txt

 No, it isn’t; you can use this plug-in without ReadyGraph features enabled, but you would be missing out on added growth opportunities.

+= Does this plugin help me earn revenue? =

+Due to popular demand, we are excited to announce that we have now added a new layer onto the ReadyGraph product: monetization.
+For quality sites with enough users and traffic to qualify, we will enable you to earn revenue through a set of elegant, unobtrusive sponsorship units.The ad units will be shown occasionally (much of the time they won't be noticeable) and are highly targeted based on user interests.
+Most importantly, they can be turned off or on at any time.
+In addition to helping qualifying sites support themselves, this initiative will allow us to continue to put resources towards enhancing the free features we offer each and every site owner.
+Sites qualify on the basis of quality and a minimum traffic threshold.
+You can view, adjust, or opt out through your site monetization settings page.

 If you have questions or concerns, contact us anytime at [info@readygraph.com](mailto:info@readygraph.com)

 == Screenshots ==